-- (i) This is the 'national income' according to which the IMF ranks the nations of the world in terms of the volumes-at Purchasing Power Parity (at PPP).
-For a detailed discussion on PPP readers may search for it alphabetically in Chapter 24.
-India is ranked as the 4th largest economy of the world (after the USA, China and Japan), while as per the nominal/prevailing exchange rate of rupee, India is the 11th largest economy. - (ii) It is the more exhaustive concept of national income than the GDP as it indicates towards the 'quantitative' as well as the 'qualitative' aspects of the economy, i.e., the 'internal' as well as the 'external' strength of the economy. - (iii) It enables us to learn several facts about the production behaviour and pattern of an economy, such as, how much the outside world is dependent on its product and how much it depends on the world for the same (numerically shown by the size and net flow of its 'balance of trade'); what is the standard of its human resource in international parlance (shown by the size and the net flow of its 'private remittances'); what position it holds regarding financial support from and to the world economies (shown by the net flow of 'interests' on external lending/ borrowing).
+- (i) This is the 'national income' according to which the IMF ranks the nations of the world in terms of the volumes-at purchasing power parity (PPP).
+For a detailed discussion on PPP please see Chapter 24.
+India is ranked as the 3rd largest economy of the world (after China and the USA), while as per the nominal/ prevailing exchange rate of rupee, India is the 7th largest economy (IMF, April 2016).
+Now such comparisons are done using the GDP, too. - (ii) It is the more exhaustive concept of national income than the GDP as it indicates towards the 'quantitative' as well as the 'qualitative' aspects of the economy, i.e., the 'internal' as well as the 'external' strength of the economy. - (iii) It enables us to learn several facts about the production behaviour and pattern of an economy, such as, how much the outside world is dependent on its product and how much it depends on the world for the same (numerically shown by the size and net flow of its 'balance of trade'); what is the standard of its human resource in international parlance (shown by the size and the net flow of its 'private remittances'); what position it holds regarding financial support from and to the world economies (shown by the net flow of 'interests' on external lending/ borrowing).

-NNP -
+NNP